nilforooshan/pedSimulate/README.md

 - Environment (plus residual) variance
 - (non)random selection on females
 - (non)random selection on males

+Function `simulatePed` is used for simulating random mating of selected individuals, and function `assortative` is used for simulating assortatively/disassortatively mating of selected individuals.

 ### For details, please read the PDF manual.